-Mike is an appellate lawyer with a broad range of experience in both civil and criminal litigation.
+Mike is an appellate lawyer with a wide range of experience in both civil and criminal litigation.
 He has authored over a hundred appellate briefs and conducted dozens of oral arguments in federal and state courts nationwide.
-Mike is routinely hired not only for traditional appeals, but also to handle legal strategy and appellate preservation at the trial level, including arguing motions, proposed jury instructions and jury selection issues.
+Mike is routinely hired not only for traditional appeals, but also to handle legal strategy and appellate preservation at the trial level, including arguing motions, proposed jury instructions, and jury selection issues.
 Mike has worked on more than 30 jury trials in that role.
-In just the last three years, he has attended eight complete jury trials for four clients: Philip Morris USA, Meta, Monsanto, and Johnson and Johnson.
+In just the last three years, he has attended eight complete trials for four clients: Philip Morris USA, Meta, Monsanto, and Johnson and Johnson.

 Law360 has named Mike a “Rising Star”—a recognition for “attorneys under 40 whose legal accomplishments transcend their age”—in Cybersecurity & Privacy, explaining that Mike “has amassed victories for Facebook and other companies over a career that has also been marked by his dedication to pro bono work.”
-Among other things, Mike won a Ninth Circuit appeal in which the plaintiffs challenged Facebook’s use of pixel technology to assist with targeted advertising.
-Mike argued a successful summary judgment motion on behalf of Facebook in a biometrics suit about the company’s facial recognition technology.
-And Mike attended a federal trial in California where the plaintiff challenged Facebook’s right to the Oculus Rift, which resulted in a directed verdict in favor of the company.
+Among other things, Mike won a Ninth Circuit appeal in which the plaintiffs challenged Meta’s use of pixel technology to assist with targeted advertising.
+He has briefed five appeals for Philip Morris that resulted in vacated damages awards, including a recent opinion vacating a $43 million award.
+Mike defended Monsanto at a two-month trial in Seattle involving its manufacture of polychlorinated biphenyls, where the jury entered a defense verdict as to three of the four plaintiffs.
+And Mike represented Johnson and Johnson at a three-week trial in Florida involving its manufacture of talc-based baby powder, which resulted in a deadlocked jury.

 Mike devotes a large part of his practice to clients facing threats to their life or liberty.
 He has represented clients convicted of murder, sexual assault, robbery, burglary, and drug trafficking, and numerous immigrants facing deportation.
-Mike’s victories include an opinion by the Second Circuit vacating a client’s conviction for murder for hire; a Second Circuit opinion vacating the sentence of a client convicted of a drug conspiracy; a decision by the South Carolina Court of Appeals vacating a client’s conviction for robbery; and six federal appellate rulings barring the government from deporting immigrants to Mexico, Honduras, Jamaica, and Poland.
+Mike’s victories include an opinion by the Second Circuit vacating a client’s conviction for murder for hire; a Second Circuit opinion vacating the sentence of a client convicted of a drug conspiracy; a decision by the South Carolina Court of Appeals vacating a client’s conviction for robbery; and six federal appellate rulings barring the government from deporting immigrants to Mexico, Honduras, Jamaica and Poland.

 Mike received his J.D. with high honors from The University of Chicago Law School, where he was a comments editor on The University of Chicago Law Review.
 After law school, Mike was a law clerk to Judge Jay Bybee of the Ninth Circuit Court of Appeals, and to Judge Nicholas Garaufis of the Eastern District of New York.
 Before joining Shook, Mike was a partner at Mayer Brown LLP and an associate at Cravath, Swaine and Moore LLP.